Embrace Again Stays Atop Chinese Box Office Chart - UrduPoint

 The film revolves around stories of a group of ordinary people during the COVID-19 lockdown in Wuhan, spotlighting people's mutual support at the trying times in early 2020.

-Directed by Xue Xiaolu and starring Huang Bo and Jia Ling, the film raked in nearly 98 million Yuan (around 13.3 million U.S. Dollars) on its thrid day of screening.
+Directed by Xue Xiaolu and starring Huang Bo and Jia Ling, the film raked in nearly 54 million Yuan (around 8.5 million U.S. Dollars) on its fourth day of screening.

 It was followed by "G Storm," the fifth installment of a crime thriller franchise.
-The film generated 72.5 million yuan on its third day of release.
+The film generated 40.5 million yuan on its fourth day of release.